Martin Broughton: Liverpool F.C. chairman

 On 16 April 2010, Liverpool F.C. appointed Martin Broughton to be their new chairman, despite the fact that he is a lifelong Chelsea supporter.
 Broughton was tasked with expediting the sale of the club to new owners.

-On 6 October 2010, it was announced that Liverpool F.C. was to be sold to New England Sports Ventures (NESV) for the sum of £300m – significantly lower than the sums being requested by the club's existing owners, Tom Hicks and George Gillett.
+On 6 October 2010, it was announced that Liverpool F.C. was to be sold to New England Sports Ventures (NESV) for £300 million; significantly lower than the amount being requested by the club's then owners, Tom Hicks and George Gillett.
 Broughton and the rest of the Liverpool F.C. board won the right to sell the club in a High Court case against Hicks and Gillett on 13 October 2010.
 The ruling was described by the fans' group Kop Faithful as "It's like a huge cloud has been lifted off us.....Hicks and Gillett leave with no legacy, apart from one of chaos".
 Broughton was succeeded as Liverpool F.C. chairman by Tom Werner after the takeover was completed by NESV.